RiddhiDubey05/Venturseed-Assignment/README.md

     ```bash
     npm run build
     node .output/server/index.mjs
-    ```

-## Notes on Tradeoffs
+Notes on Tradeoffs:

-*   Coordinates vs Layout: I interpreted these as standard sections (Header at top, followed by Hero, Pricing, Footer) rather than placing elements at absolute pixels, to ensure responsiveness and standard web flow.
+- Coordinates vs Layout: The Figma design used absolute pixel coordinates.
+I interpreted these as standard sections (Header, Hero, Pricing, Footer) for better responsiveness and standard web flow.
+- Visuals: Tailwind utilities and logic-based placeholders were used to match dimensions and styles where assets were abstract.
+- Mobile Interaction: A responsive navigation menu was implemented.

 =======
 *   **Coordinates vs Layout**: The provided Figma dump contained absolute positioning coordinates.
 I interpreted these as standard sections (Header at top, followed by Hero, Pricing, Footer) rather than placing elements at absolute pixels, to ensure responsiveness and standard web flow.
 >>>>>>> Stashed changes